Shanghai American School: Academics

 The school has various signature programs, including Innovation Institute, a two-year interdisciplinary project-based learning program, and Microcampus, a month-long immersion into a small village in China's Yunnan Province.
-Microcampus and Innovation Institute have both been recognized by hundrED as part of the 100 most innovative education programs in the world.
+Microcampus and Innovation Institute have both been recognized by hundred as part of the 100 most innovative education programs in the world.

 Both campuses, in Puxi and Pudong, offer Advanced Placement and International Baccalaureate Diplomas, as well as both programs together to high school students.

+Accreditations and Memberships

+Shanghai American School is accredited by the Western Association of Schools and Colleges and the Council of International Schools.
+SAS is a member of several international education organizations, including the Association of China and Mongolia International Schools, the East Asia Regional Council of Schools, the Council for Advancement and Support of Education, and the Principals’ Training Center.